Bandwidth/bandwidth.github.io/webrtc/methods/participants/createParticipant.md

 | Parameter                   | Description
 |:----------------------------|:--------------------------------------------------------------------------------------------------
 | callbackUrl                 | Full callback url to use for notifications about this participant
-| publishPermissions          | Defines if this participant can publish audio or video
+| publishPermissions          | Defines the types of media this participant can publish.
+Accepted values: `AUDIO`,`VIDEO`
-| subscriptions               | Subscription information for this participant
 | tag                         | User defined tag to associate with the participant